miller79/spring-boot-benchmark/README.md

 ### spring-boot-benchmark-original

-This application is a barebones Spring Boot application demonstrating the optimized way to create an application with just `spring-boot-starter-webflux`.
+This application is a barebones Spring Boot application demonstrating a way to create an application with just `spring-boot-starter-webflux`.

+### spring-boot-benchmark-native

+This application takes the spring-boot-benchmark-original and makes it native compatible to run on GraalVM.

 ### spring-boot-benchmark-tomcat